 Step One: Measure Ingredients Into a Bowl and Blend

 In a large bowl, add whole eggs, egg whites, cottage cheese, salt, black pepper, and tabasco.

 If you have an immersion blender (stick blender), blend in the bowl until all ingredients are fully incorporated.
 If you don't have one, use a regular blender and blend starting slow while consistently increasing the speed.
 Blend for 30 seconds or until mix looks fully incorporated.
 Keep in blender to easily portion each bite.

 Step Two: Spray Muffin Pan and Weigh Egg Bites

 Liberally spray your muffin pan with spray oil.
 Coat every corner of each muffin mold.
 Spread oil with a paper towel and respray lightly once again to ensure proper lubrication.

 Place a small bowl on top of a food scale, and measure 50g for each egg bite.
-Empty the weighed liquid into one muffin mold.
+Empty the weighted liquid into one muffin mold.
 Repeat until all egg mix is portioned.
 If there's a small quantity left, feel free to evenly distribute amongst the 12 muffin molds.
 This won't affect the nutritional content.

 Step Three: Bake, Cool, Store